MolBIFFM/diana/README.md

 ## References

-The configuration files in this repository specify workflows for data sets as supplemented with the following publications which examine differential phosphorylation or ubiquitination of host proteins in response to infection by [*Salmonella Typhimurium*](configuration/salmonella.json), [SARS-CoV-2](configuration/sars-cov-2.json), and
+Configuration files in this repository specify examples of workflows for data sets supplemented with the following publications which examine differential phosphorylation or ubiquitination of host proteins in response to infection by [*Salmonella Typhimurium*](configuration/salmonella.json), [SARS-CoV-2](configuration/sars-cov-2.json), and